The approach to Valley of Fire State Park from the north is along straight roads across the wide valley of the Muddy River

 Atlatl Rock - a large but somewhat isolated group of red rocks provides a striking backdrop to the main campsite in the state park; the other is a short distance away at Arch Rock.
 Together these total 73 sites (some with hookups).
 Ancient petroglyphs can be found at many places amongst the rocks, and even for those not staying overnight, the 2 mile road past the campgrounds makes for a scenic diversion.

 Petrified Logs - the logs are several colorful fossilized tree trunks lying close to the road, safely fenced off to deter souvenir hunters.
+A 0.3 mile loop trail continues to other logs, while even more may be seen on ranger-led hikes into the surrounding hills.

 Seven Sisters - a group of tall, red, eroded boulders surrounded by sandy desert provides a nice setting for a roadside picnic area, with tables and chairs - a perfect place for children to play hide and seek.